 Workforce strategies for post-COVID-19 recovery

-The COVID-19 pandemic has compelled governments and business leaders around the world into unprecedented lockdowns and stay-at-home measures, in an effort to curb the spread and enormous health impacts arising from this virus.
+The COVID-19 pandemic has compelled governments and business leaders around the world to enact unprecedented lockdowns and stay-at-home measures, in an effort to curb the spread and enormous health impacts arising from this virus.

-As these efforts show signs of working, countries and businesses alike are turning their focus to scenario planning with a view towards recovery.
+As these efforts show signs of working, countries and businesses alike are turning their focus to scenario-planning to prepare for recovery.
 Deloitte’s latest global publication, Workforce strategies for post-COVID-19 recovery, outlines five critical actions organizations and HR leaders need to prioritize to advance to this next phase: